Shuffle/Shuffle-docs/docs/configuration.md

 You need to change the value of the environment `BASE_URL` of this Dockerfile, so it aims to the IP of your Shuffle frontend+backend node.

+## Kubernetes

+Shuffle use with Kubernetes is now possible due to help from our contributors.
+You can read more about how it works on our [Github page](https://github.com/Shuffle/Shuffle/tree/main/functions/kubernetes), which includes extensive helm charts and configuration possibilities.

+Due to Kubernetes not being capable of building Shuffle Apps directly, an additional container for building them is available.

+## Orborus with Kubernetes
+To configure Kubernetes, you need to specify a single environment variable for Orborus: RUNNING_MODE.
+By setting the environment variable RUNNING_MODE=kubernetes, execution should work as expected!

 ## Proxy configuration

 Proxies are another requirement to many enterprises, hence it's an important feature to support.
 There are two places where proxies can be implemented: